OCD Intensive Treatment in Ontario

 Beginning ERP

-Knowledge is power and in order for us to fight back against OCD it's essential to fully understand the enemy.
-We get to know and understand OCD symptoms and origins and begin to learn how and why exposures work.
+Knowledge is power, and to fight back against OCD it is essential to fully understand it.
+We get to know OCD symptoms and origins and begin to learn how and why exposures work.
+We always start exposure work with therapist support.

 Exposure Progression